sadit/SimilaritySearch.jl/joss/paper.md

 \end{table}

 As a reference, we indexed and searched for all $k$ nearest neighbors using the default values for the HNSW, PyNNDescent, and SCANN nearest neighbor search indexes.
 All these operations were computed using all available threads.
 Note that optimizing parameters imply using a model selection procedure that requires more computational resources and knowledge about the packages and methods.
 Additionally, short-living procedures like non-linear dimensional also require low construction times; therefore, a complete model selection and solving all `allknn` is prohibitive.
 Our `SearchGraph` method performs this procedure in a single pass and without extra effort by the user.
 Note that we run several optimizations that use the same index and spend a small amount of time effectively trading between quality and speed.
-Finally, we also included a bit-based representation of the dataset, i.e., binary matrices where each bit corresponds to some pixel; a pixel that surpasses the $0.5$ is encoded as $1$ and $0$ otherwise, here we used the `BinaryHammingDistance` as distance function instead of `SqL2Distance`, both defined in `SimilaritySearch.jl`.
-We can observe that this simple transformation improves search times and memory dramatically; note that our package's methods are flexible enough to support this kind of data with minor changes.

 Note that our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.
 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.